It's All About Character & What That Really Means

 EXAMPLE-Maybe she is avoiding eye contact with her love interest or parent--her intention is to avoid something difficult and most likely get out of there or not spill some secret.

-In the beginning of the film his intention is to get through the broadcast as fast as possible so he can get over to cover the groundhog and get back ASAP in order to then interview with a job in a bigger city.
+At the beginning of the film, his intention is to get through the broadcast as fast as possible so he can get over to cover the groundhog and get back ASAP in order to then interview with a job in a bigger city.

 When he is in Punxsutawney he has a similar goal-get through it and get back.
 His actions reflect this.

 When he gets stuck there he has every specific wants in each scene and sequence.